The average size of the kernel of a matrix and orbits of linear groups

 \section{Introduction}

-This article is devoted to certain generating functions $\Zeta_M(T)$ (``ask zeta functions'') attached to modules $M$ of matrices over compact discrete valuation rings.
-The coefficients of $\Zeta_M(T)$ encode the average sizes of the kernels of the elements of $M$ over finite quotients of the base ring.
-Prior to formally defining these functions and stating our main results, we briefly indicate how our study of the functions $\Zeta_M(T)$ is motivated by questions from (both finite and infinite) group theory and probabilistic linear algebra.
+This article is devoted to certain generating functions $\Zeta^{\ak}_M(T)$ (``ask zeta functions'') attached to modules $M$ of matrices over compact discrete valuation rings.
+The coefficients of $\Zeta^{\ak}_M(T)$ encode the average sizes of the kernels of the elements of $M$ over finite quotients of the base ring.

+Prior to formally defining these functions and stating our main results, we briefly indicate how our study of the functions $\Zeta^{\ak}_M(T)$ is motivated by questions from (both finite and infinite) group theory and probabilistic linear algebra.

 \paragraph{Conjugacy classes of finite groups.} Given a finite group $G$, let $\concnt(G)$ denote the number of its conjugacy classes.
 It is well-known that $\concnt(G)$ coincides with the number of the (ordinary) irreducible characters of $G$.
 Let $\Uni_d \le \GL_d$ be the group scheme of upper unitriangular $d\times d$ matrices.
 Raised as a question in \cite{Hig60a}, ``Higman's conjecture'' asserts that $\concnt(\Uni_d(\FF_q))$ is given by a polynomial in $q$ for each fixed $d \ge 1$.